 Kia Niro EV Specifications

-With the model change, Kia says that the Niro EV has a best-in-class passenger room.
+With the model change, Kia says that the Niro EV has a best-in-class passenger volume (99.7 cu. ft.).
 It claims to have 8 more cubic feet of passenger cabin room and 50 percent more cargo room than the Tesla Model 3.